 Instead of heading back to the entrance the same way you came, you can find a set of steep wooden stairs near the cold spring that lead up and out of the valley to the main road.
 When you reach the top, turn right and this will take you back to where you parked your scooter.

-Aqua ducts at Zodiac Falls Siquijor
+Aqua ducts at Zodiac Falls

-The Lagaan Falls entrance fee is 30 pesos and parking is free.
+The entrance fee is 30 pesos and parking is free.
 At the entrance, local guides will offer to take you down to the falls but this is not necessary as the trail is clearly marked.
 However, I visited these falls on my own and decided to take a guide for good company and tipped him 50 pesos at the end.

 It takes around 15-minutes to walk along a dirt trail underneath a dense rainforest canopy to reach the first level of this Siquijor waterfall.
-Some of the features you will find here are a large swimming hole, rope swings, small caves, rock jumps and a wide set of falls.
+Some of the features you will find here are a large swimming hole, rope swings, small caves, rock jumps, and a wide set of falls.

-On the way down to these Siquijor Falls
+On the way down to the falls

 Don’t forget to follow the jungle trail upstream to where you will find small freshwater rock pools and natural jacuzzis.
 The lush jungle that surrounds Lagaan Falls is what makes this place so tranquil

 You could easily spend a few hours here jumping from pool to pool and swinging from the tree swings and not get bored.

-There’s plenty of tables, hammocks and chill-out spaces around the edges of Lagaan Falls Siquijor to set down your belongings before going for a dip.
+There’s plenty of tables, hammocks, and chill-out spaces around the edges of Lagaan Falls Siquijor to set down your belongings before going for a dip.
 There’s also a make-shift change room for visitors to use if need be.

 Must Read → 3 Weeks Philippines Itinerary